Sebastian (I.S.) Buhai, PhD: Brief résumé with links (November 2017)

-A Social Network Analysis of Occupational Segregation (with Marco van der Leij), latest version Oct 2014; current stage: in minor revision, updated version & submission soon
+A Social Network Analysis of Occupational Segregation (with Marco van der Leij), latest version Oct 2014; current stage: in minor revision, update & submission soon

 Keywords: Social Networks, Homophily, Occupational Segregation, Labor Market Inequality, Social Welfare

 JEL codes: J24, J31, J70, Z13

 Firm downsizing, public policy, and the age structure of employment adjustments (with Hans-Martin von Gaudecker), latest version Dec 2012; current stage: in revision.

 Keywords: early retirement, labour demand, employment adjustment, mass layoffs, LEED

 JEL-codes: H32, H55, J26, J65

 Work in Progress (and some temporarily abandoned projects)